 Reminder: Please record all of your household’s coffee-related purchases!

-When it comes to coffee, if you buy any type of packaged ground/whole bean coffee that has a UPC barcode, scan the barcode to record the purchase.
+When it comes to coffee, if you buy any packaged ground/whole bean that has a UPC barcode, scan the barcode to record the purchase.

 If your ground/whole bean coffee purchase does not have a barcode, scan the Coffee-Ground/Whole Bean barcode listed in the Barcode Reference Booklet if you use NCP’s handheld scanner, or if you use the NCPMobile app, select Coffee-Ground/Whole Bean category in the Non-Barcoded Items section of the app.